Learn more about the basics of evaluation, as well as how to find an evaluator for your program.

 Program Name: Fairbanks North Star Borough School District 21st CCLC After School Programs

-Program Description: Alaska’s 21st CCLC program, a federal grant program designed to serve high-needs communities, provides academic enrichment through afterschool and summer programing.
+Program Description: Alaska’s 21st Century Community Learning Center program—which has received federal support through the 21st CCLC initiative—serves high-needs communities, providing academic enrichment through local afterschool and summer programming.
 During the 2014-15 school year, the program served 762 students in eight schools.

 Scope of the Evaluation: Local